rsksmart/rsk-token-faucet-contract/README.md

 ### Branching model

-- `master` has latest release.
+- `main` has latest release.
 Merge into `main` will deploy to npm.
 Do merge commits.
-- Use branches pointing to `master` to add new PRs.
+- Use branches pointing to `main` to add new PRs.
-- Do external PRs against latest commit in `master`.
+- Do external PRs against latest commit in `main`.

 ### Deploy